Builder, Breaker, Blather, Why

 If you look at the Cloudbleed report and immediately think a service like that should be ditched, it’s important to question the reasoning behind such a risk assessment.
 Rather than make organizations suffer through the burden of building and maintaining HTTPS, they can have a service the establishes a strong default.
 Adoption of HTTPS is slow enough, and fraught with error, that services like this make sense for many site owners.

-Does the recent Amazon S3 outage raise concern for cloud-based systems?
+Does that S3 outage raise concern for cloud-based systems?
 Not to a great degree.
 Or, at least, not in a new way.
 If your site was negatively impacted by the downtime, a good use of that time might have been exploring ways to architect fail-over systems or revisit failure modes and service degradation decisions.
 Sometimes it’s fine to explicitly accept certain failure modes.
 That’s what engineering and business do against constraints of resource and budget.

 So, let’s leave a few exercises for the reader, a few open-ended questions on threat modeling and engineering.